sairaraza/sairaraza.github.io/research.md

 ### The Lifecycle and applications of diatoms

-For our module on material driven design I looked at a type of algae called diatoms that have extraordinary intricate glass shells with exceptional properties.
+For the material driven design module on the Design for Emergent Futures masters at IAAC I looked at a type of algae called diatoms that have extraordinary intricate glass shells with exceptional properties.
 As well as this when living, their class shells help them to photosynthesise carbon dioxide efficiently and they store energy mostly as oil.
 This map links these properties and processes throughout the diatom lifecycle to understand how these  might be used in technology or for inspiration.

 <iframe
   src="https://embed.kumu.io/e5c6952460b3a3fcef7a08c3d8b11a81"